 You might not realise it, but micro-interactions (MI) are imperative for your B2B website.
 Micro-interactions improve engagement rates massively.
 In case you’re unsure what they are, a MI is anything you do on a device.

 For example: turning off your alarm in the morning.
 MI can also be any actions that visitors take on your website.
 The clever thing about them is that the visitors usually don't realise that they are doing them.
-Covering the basics on a website is important and it's the small details that truly matter, such as buttons, link text, especially placed text, which will improve UX and give you the edge over the competition.
+Covering the basics on a website is important and it's the small details that truly matter, such as buttons, link texts and placed texts, which will improve UX and give you the edge over the competition.
 If your visitors don't purchase products or services from your website, you can still use MI to direct visitors towards contacts forms.
-Therefore, increasing M1 in 2018 is the best thing you can do for your website.
+Therefore, increasing MI in 2018 is the best thing you can do for your website.

-11. Pop-up Forms on CTAs
+12. Pop-up Forms on CTAs